Stearns was the representative for Florida’s 6th congressional district and was a Republican. He served from 1989 to 2012.

-Each dot in the chart below was a member of the House of Representatives in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Stearns is shown as a purple triangle. (analysis methodology)
+Stearns is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2013 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Stearns was the primary sponsor of 5 bills that were enacted:

 - H.R.
 2023 (108th): Asthmatic Schoolchildren’s Treatment and Health Management Act of 2004

 - H.R.
 727 (107th): To amend the Consumer Product Safety Act to provide that low-speed electric bicycles are consumer products subject to such Act.

 - H.R.
 2498 (106th): Public Health Improvement Act

 - H.R.
 2116 (106th): Veterans Millennium Health Care and Benefits Act

 Does 5 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).